Report of Birth Abroad

 - A fee of $205.00 ($100.00 for the CRBA and $105.00 for the passport) or the equivalent in Moroccan dirham.
 The Social Security Card is free of charge.

 - Affidavit of Parentage and Physical Presence (PDF file) in United States of U.S. citizen parent(s) with evidence of 5 years of physical presence, at least 2 of which were after the age of 14.
 The 5 years need not be continuous.
 Children born to unmarried U.S. citizen mothers only need to show twelve months of continuous physical presence.
-The following documents are examples of evidence of physical presence in the U.S.: transcripts from college or school, original W-2s, pay slips, original social security statements, government or military service records, entry and exit stamps on passports, and credit record information.
+The following documents are examples of evidence of physical presence in the U.S.: transcripts from college or school, original W-2s, employment records and pay stubs, original social security statements, government or military service records, passports showing entries into or departures from the United States, credit record information and other miscellaneous documents that clearly establish periods of U.S. physical presence.

 If the U.S. parent will not be in Morocco and present at the appointment, the following are required from him/her: